 - 1. A living wage!
-Professional practitioners and cultural employees are workers in an arts and culture sector and industry, most of us have trained at considerable cost and effort, and we serve communities like other public sector workers.
+Professional practitioners and cultural employees are workers in the arts and culture sector and industry, most of us have trained at considerable cost and effort, and we serve communities like other public sector workers.
 We have to say no to low pay and no pay and demand wages that cover our everyday living expenses, exorbitant housing costs, necessary professional expenses, and frequent periods of no work. - 2.
 We also believe it is the job of the industry to create a more understanding, flexible and stable framework so that we are supported by wages that help us to sustain careers.
 This would increase public understanding of the industry and our nature as creative workers serving the public rather than being perceived as irrelevant or superfluous. - 3.
-That means paying the going industry Trade Union minimum rates at the very least for each area of work and skill, and recognition of trades unions and encouragement of trades union membership.
+That means paying the going industry Trade Union minimum rates at the very least for each area of work and skill, and recognition of trades unions and encouragement of trades union membership. - 4.
 Where organisations have public funding, that funding must be sufficient for them to pay the Trade Union rate.
-Where budgets are very low, for example, in Fringe theatre, at least the Living Wage Foundation living wage must be paid and legal action taken against dodging employers (London living wage: £10.55ph.
-UK living wage outside London: £9ph).
-Employment Tribunals should admit cases from TUs, not just individuals.
+Where budgets are very low, for example, in Fringe theatre, at least the Living Wage Foundation living wage must be paid and legal action taken against dodging employers.